vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 Vue.component('MyComponentName', { /* ... */ })
 ```

 When defining a component with PascalCase, you can use either case when referencing its custom element.
-That means both `<my-component-name>` and `<MyComponentName>` are acceptable.
+That means both `'MyComponentName'` and `'MyComponentName'` are acceptable.
 Note, however, that only kebab-case names are valid directly in the DOM (i.e. non-string templates).

 ## Global Registration